JakobFerdinand/rasbee2-docker-compose/readme.md

 ## Devices

-A list of devices I have tested.
+[Here is a list](https://github.com/dresden-elektronik/deconz-rest-plugin/wiki/Supported-Devices) of devices that should be supported.
+I have successfully tested the following devices.

 ### Switches